Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 Old Settlers Cemetery – the name evokes the end of an era – a collection of burial plots which contain the earthly remains of the early settlers of Waterford’s countryside.
 Along with the graves are stories that are lost forever.
 The stories that were told of the journey made to get here – those of who were brave enough to have traveled over long distances, endured hardships related to weather, hard physical labor, lack of food, little or no money, isolation – all in search of a “better” life.

-After the original pioneer settlers, the stories told were usually related to the contrasts of then and now – how hard it was back in the day compared to today.
+The original pioneer settlers like to tell the stories usually related to the contrasts of “then and now” – how hard it was back in the day compared to today.
 However, not all stories were of hardships.
-They had their good times – as well, socializing with the neighbors, or being part of community celebrations.
+They had their good times – as well, socializing with the neighbors, or being part of community events.
 One anecdotal story that has survived relates to the Great Wolf Hunt of 1838:

 “In the midst of all the hard work and struggles, the settlers indulged in many amusements.
 The wolf hunt of 1838 was one, when the settlers armed themselves with guns, clubs, scythes, dinner horns and pitchforks and went in pursuit of wolves and wolf scalps.
 It is said that the hunters, under competent officers, endeavored to close in on the entire township of Waterford.
 Concentrating their forces, however, they finally surrounded a tract of forest, every man watching for his game, and finally, all gathering in the center of the woods, without encountering a single solitary wolf.
 As a wolf hunt it was, therefore, not a success; but returning home over the “big marsh,” on the west side of Tishargan Lake they overhauled a wayfarer, journeying to Elkhorn.
 As luck would prevail, he had a cargo of whisky aboard.
 This was game the hunters could appreciate!
 The driver had turned his horses loose and was reposing.
 The party, under the direction of their officers, formed a hollow square around the wagon.
 Details of further proceedings are unnecessary to wit.
 Weariness, as you might call it, overcame many of the hunters, and the sequel gave celebrity to the Great Wolf Hunt of 1838.

-Some succeeded in becoming very successful financially and attained high social stature while others were happy with their plot of land and a “free” lifestyle.
-Regardless of their stature in the community, the Village Cemetery, as it was originally known, would be one of the final burial grounds for many Village and Township residents.
-It is a testament to the many that succumbed to the constant threat of disease, accidents, complications of childbirth, and frequent infant mortality.
+Some succeeded in becoming very successful financially and attained high social status while others were happy with their plot of land and a “free” lifestyle.
+Regardless of their status in the community, the Village Cemetery, would be one of the final resting places for many Village and Township residents.
+It is a testament to the many that succumbed to the constant threat of disease, accidents, complications of childbirth, and high infant mortality.

 Cemeteries

-The word, “cemetery”, comes from the Greek word, κοιμητήριον, which means “sleeping place”.1 Written references are made to, The Final Resting Place, Eternal Home, Graveyard, Burial Grounds, or perhaps other names.
+The word, “cemetery,” comes from the Greek word, κοιμητήριον, which means “sleeping place”.2 Written references are made to, The Final Resting Place, Eternal Home, Graveyard, Burial Grounds, or perhaps other names.
 One common element is that it is the place where the dead are buried.

 The Wisconsin Historical Society has designated all grave sites are hallowed ground and are not to be disturbed unless under certain conditions with permits required – but maintenance is encouraged.
 Provisions regarding abandoned cemeteries are covered under Wisconsin State Statute 157.115.